Brufen Pain (Ibuprofen)

 Primary Uses

-Brufen Pain is used for temporary relief of pain and inflammation from headaches (including migraine and tension headaches), sinus pain, toothache, dental procedures, backache, muscle aches, period pain, sore throat, tennis elbow, arthritis, rheumatic pain, and aches associated with colds and flu.
-It also reduces fever.
+It treats headache, migraine, tension headache, sinus pain, toothache, backache, muscular aches, period pain, sore throat, tennis elbow, arthritis, rheumatic pain, and pain associated with colds and flu.

 How It Works

-As an NSAID, Brufen Pain works by reducing inflammation and blocking pain signals in your body.
+Ibuprofen works by reducing hormones that cause inflammation and pain in the body.

-Good to know: Brufen Pain is not addictive and is available from your pharmacist without a prescription.
+Good to know: Brufen Pain is not addictive.

 How to Take Brufen Pain